 Andrew earned his law degree from the University of North Carolina at Chapel Hill in 1995, and graduated summa cum laude, Phi Beta Kappa, from the University of Arizona with a degree in English and Political Science in 1992.
-He is a member of legal and nonlegal organizations including the Soren Kierkegaard Institute.

 Andrew is admitted to the Arizona State and Federal Bars, the Ninth Circuit Court of Appeals and the United States Supreme Court.
 He has been AV rated by Martindale-Hubbell since 2005.
 He is a member of Arizona’s Finest Lawyers.

 Prior to joining the firm in August 2001, Ryan clerked for Pima County Superior Court Judge Ted B. Borek.
 He was admitted to the Arizona State Bar in October 2000, and is a member of the the Pima County Bar Association, the Defense Research Institute, and the Tucson Defense Bar.
 He served as President of the Tucson Defense Bar in 2014.